How to Use Pictalk AAC?

 Creating the school collection

-Editing a pictogram or a collection
+Editing a pictogram or collection

-It is possible to modify the image of a pictogram or a collection from the "Options" menu.
+It is possible to modify the image of a pictogram or collection from the "Options" menu.
 Here are the 4 editing possibilities:

 Image options